tastejs/hacker-news-pwas/README.md

 * Views: Top Stories, New, Show, Ask, Jobs & threaded Comments
 * App must be a [Progressive Web App](https://g.co/ProgressiveWebApps)
 * App must score over a 90/100 using [Lighthouse](https://github.com/GoogleChrome/lighthouse)
 * App must become interactive in under 5 seconds on a Moto G4 over 3G.
-Use [WebPageTest](https://www.webpagetest.org/easy) using the auto-selected Moto G4 + Emerging Market setting to check.
+Use [WebPageTest](https://www.webpagetest.org/easy) using the auto-selected Moto G4 + Faster 3G setting to check.
 * App must use the [Application Shell](https://developers.google.com/web/fundamentals/architecture/app-shell) pattern to instantly load the skeleton of the UI on repeat visits
 * App must do its best to work cross-browser

 Optionally: